cfis/ibmpc/docs/part5-binary-receiver.md

 # Part 5: Binary Bootstrap Receiver

-Since text transfer did not work, the next choice was to rewrite my `receive.bas` program to support binary transfer.
-Which of course looking back, I should have just started with a binary transfer program.
+Since text transfer did not work, the next choice was to rewrite my `receive-text.bas` program to support binary transfer.
+Of course, looking back, I should have just started with a binary transfer program.

 ## FOR BINARY Mode